TuanMinPay/shota.one/README.md

 # shota.one NO SQL.
 SIMPLE
-Shota URL Shortener and Stored Platform TEXT DATABASE
+Shota URL Shortener and Stored Platform T, is working well on Mobile,PC,Tablet with html5,javascript support
 1. Upload all source to your hosting , SSD hosting is more speed.
 2. Rewrite URL /([a-zA-Z0-9)+] goid.php?goid=$1
 3. Run :)